How to Treat PCOS & Irregular Periods Naturally

 Signs and Symptoms of PCOS

 Sometimes a woman can have only two of these PCOS symptoms or all of them.
 This can make it difficult to diagnose.
-No one knows your body better than you and if you are struggling to receive a diagnosis for your symptoms, seek a second opinion.
+No one knows your body better than you.
+If you are struggling to receive a diagnosis for your symptoms, seek a second opinion.

-- Low or no progesterone is also common because progesterone is only produced when ovulation occurs and so this test must be performed 7 days after ovulation.
+• Low or no progesterone is also common.
+This is because progesterone is only produced when ovulation occurs and so this test must be performed 7 days after ovulation.
 Ovulation can be detected with an ovulation predictor kit (OPK).

-- If you are using an OPK to detect ovulation and you have a positive result for 6 days in a row, this means you have elevated LH levels and it is likely you have PCOS.
+• Some women use an OPK to detect ovulation.
+If you have a positive result for 6 days in a row this means you have elevated LH levels.
+This can indicate that it is likely you have PCOS.

 PCOS Treatment